-Motion: Recommend approval to the Policy Board of Amendment #4 to the 2021-2022 UPWP, including the addition of the Metro-wide Housing Needs Analysis, the adjustment to staff hours as described, and the purchase of StreetLight using \$29,500 in 2021 operational carryover funds.
-Mr. Gorden moved, seconded by Mr. Lorsung MOTION, PASSED Motion carried unanimously.
+MOTION: Approve Amendment 4 to the 2021-2022 UPWP, including the addition of the Metro-wide Housing Needs Analysis, the adjustment to staff hours as described, and the purchase of StreetLight using \$29,500 in 2021 operational carryover funds.

+Mr. Lindaas moved, seconded by Ms. Nash MOTION, passed (10 - 0 - 1) Ms. Mongeau being absent Motion carried.